 The CSS Provider and each CSS User shall ensure that Market Messages, sent to and from the CSS, comply with the relevant requirements of the Data Specification, including in respect of its Market Message Means.

 Each Market Message sent to or from the CSS Provider shall be subject to synchronous validation, with a synchronous response sent to the originator.
-The associated timescales for sending synchronous responses are set out in the relevant Service Definitions.
+The associated timescales for sending synchronous responses applicable to each Switching Data Service Provider are set out in the relevant Service Definitions.
+For Energy Suppliers responding to an Enquiry from the CSS Provider, the synchronous response shall be sent within the following timescales:

+at average hourly volume, mean response time of three seconds or less;

+at average hourly volume, 90th percentile response time of six seconds or less;

+at peak hourly volume, mean response time of five seconds or less; and

+- at peak hourly volume, 90th percentile response time of eight seconds or less.

 Where required, the CSS Provider or other Switching Data Service Providers may also be required to carry out asynchronous validation in relation to each Market Message received.

 Where the synchronous validation set out in Paragraph 2.2 fails, or the associated response is not received, the Market Message shall be re-sent in accordance with the retry strategy.
-The retry strategy requires the sending System to retry sending the Market Message at intervals of [10] seconds, [20] seconds and [30] seconds from each attempt to send the Market Message.
-If these retry Market Messages also fail, then the Market Message shall be retried at intervals of [1 hour] up to a maximum on [12 hours]; after which delivery of the Market Message shall be abandoned and a Switching Incident raised in accordance with the Switching Service Management Schedule.
+The retry strategy requires the sending System to retry sending the Market Message at intervals of 10 seconds, 20 seconds and 30 seconds from each attempt to send the Market Message.
+If these retry Market Messages also fail, then the Market Message shall be retried at intervals of one hour up to a maximum on 12 hours; after which delivery of the Market Message shall be abandoned and a Switching Incident raised in accordance with the Switching Service Management Schedule.
+Should a ‘retry-after’ header be received by the CSS, then it will respect the first three periods specified in the header, but then will revert to the back-off strategy until the remaining number of attempts (to a maximum of 15) have been completed.

 Each Market Message, sent to and from the CSS, is categorised as either:

 Notification – a message sent from the CSS Provider to Market Participants, which requires a response that the message has been received; or